quent/brick-battery/readme.md

 This is particularly prevalent in winter when PV generation is limited but heating needs are high.
 Luckily I have the following playing on my side:
-- I can monitor in real-time instantaneous power of PV generation and grid import/export
+- Can monitor in real-time instantaneous power of PV generation and grid import/export
-- I can command settings and quite accurately estimate power consumption of the 2 inverter-based air-conditioning systems used to heat up the house
+- Can command settings and quite accurately estimate power consumption of the 2 inverter-based air-conditioning systems used to heat up the house
 - The house itself has a high thermal mass as all the inner walls are made of solid brick